kasir-barati/cloud/deploying-exercises/manual-deploy.md

              Thus we need to specify where is our `package-lock.json`.
 Read more [here](https://github.com/actions/setup-node?tab=readme-ov-file#caching-global-packages-data)

+          3. Define the default working directory.
+          4. Define a workflow environment variable to prevent duplication.
-          3. Change the runner from `ubuntu-latest` to `self-hosted`.
+          5. Change the runner from `ubuntu-latest` to `self-hosted`.
 Indicating our intention of having the steps defined in this workflow to be executed on our EC2 instance.
-          4. I just want it to run the steps of jobs in NodeJS version 22.
+          6. I just want it to run the steps of jobs in NodeJS version 22.
 So I removed the other versions.
-          5. Since this is a monorepo we need to change our working directory too.
+          7. Since this is a monorepo we need to change our working directory too.
-          6. I removed the `npm test` too.
+          8. I removed the `npm test` too.
-          7. And lastly I wanted to start/restart the backend on each deploy + flushing pm2 logs.
+          9. Start/restart the backend on each deploy + flushing pm2 logs.

              Note that we are using [`vars` context](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/accessing-contextual-information-about-workflow-runs#vars-context) to access repository level variable we've created [here](#createRepositoryLevelVariable) as env variable.

+          10. Finally move the frontend file to `/var/www/html`.
+This can be also your `build`/`dist` directory.

           **This is the final product**:

           ```yaml
-          # This workflow will do a clean installation of node dependencies, cache/restore them, build the source code and run tests across different versions of node
-          # For more information see: https://docs.github.com/en/actions/automating-builds-and-tests/building-and-testing-nodejs
-          name: Node.js CI
+          name: Self-hosted backend & frontend
           on:
             push:
               branches: ['main']